Conveyancing Key Terms/Glossary

 History of the property and matters affecting the land.
 For instance, the title may contain entries relating to rights of way, covenants or mortgages that affect the property.

-These documents provide proof of ownership for a property.
+These documents provide proof of ownership of a property.
 They may also contain details relating to rights and obligations which affect the land.
 If you have a mortgage then your lender may be holding the title deeds.
 For those properties which have been registered at the Land Registry most of the information regarding the title to such properties will be contained in the Office Copies.

 Transfer document (TR1)

 The document that actually transfers the property from the seller to the buyer.
 This document is signed by both parties in advance but it does not take effect until it is dated by the solicitors on the completion date.